ys319/fuzzy-search/README.md

 For small to medium datasets (thousands to tens of thousands of items):

-- ✅ **Better than linear search**: N-gram index avoids checking every item
+- ✅ **Better than linear search**: Character index avoids checking every item
 - ✅ **Better than heavy engines**: Elasticsearch/Solr are overkill
-- ✅ **Better than simple algorithms**: Levenshtein provides superior accuracy
+- ✅ **Better than simple algorithms**: Multiple algorithm options for precision
 - ✅ **No dependencies**: Pure TypeScript, no external dependencies

 ## License